Return to Practice Applicant

 If an applicant cannot demonstrate currency through prior registration or practice hours, they may be required to complete the College Competency Assessment.

 The College Competency Assessment for registration is conducted at the University of Alberta by University faculty and staff and is based on three components: Foundational Knowledge Examination, Practice Competency Examination (also known as an Objective Structured Clinical Examination) and Multiple Mini Interviews (MMI).
+Assessment is to the Integrated Competencies for Dietetic Education and Practice (2013) to determine whether there are any gaps in dietetic knowledge.

 The assessment fee is $600, paid to the College once an individual is scheduled for assessment.
 Please note that you are responsible for any personal expenses associated with the assessment.